azagniotov/stubby4j/README.md

 `SSLContext` instance (the object that is responsible for setting up SSL connections) is initialized with a custom implementation of `X509TrustManager`__*__ that trusts _any_ certificate.

-Trusting _any_ certificate allows the ease of testing when using `stubby4j`, but it is very insecure and should not be used in production environments.
-As a result, when a request to `stubby4j` is made over TLS, during the SSL handshake phase, the `stubby4j` server skips verification of authentication credentials presented by the remote party.
+Trusting _any_ certificate allows the ease of testing when using `stubby4j`.
+The provided _trust all_ `X509TrustManager`
+allows web clients that do not configure their own `SSLSocketFactory` to connect to `stubby4j` over SSL/TLS.
+If a web client configures its own `SSLSocketFactory`, then the client must also configure its own trust manager.
+This trust manager must be a _trusts all_, since it is not going to be possible for the web client to validate `stubby4j`'s default self-signed certificate against a list of trusted certificates.
+Please note, trusting _any_ certificate is very insecure and should not be used in production environments.

 Do note, it is possible (if needed) to completely disable TLS support in `stubby4j`.
 Also, `stubby4j` allows you to supply your own keystore (e.g.: generated from your own certificate signed by a certificate authority) when